zhangshuoyu0729/SA-CMF-Cross-Modal-Fusion-Framework/README.md

 ## 4. Dataset Preparation

-Due to data confidentiality, the dataset itself is not publicly released.
-However, the expected directory structure and data format are as follows:
+The expected directory structure and data format are as follows:

 ```text
 data/